Quality Juliet Balconies for Sale Online

 A: The name Juliet balcony derives from an extremely famous scene in Romeo & Juliet, written by William Shakespeare.
 In the scene, Juliet is courted by Romeo while she is on her balcony, although the play only ever referred to it as a window, not a balcony.

-Q: Do I need planning permission for a Juliet balcony?
+Q: Do you need planning permission for Juliet balcony?

 A: Some local authorities have special rules for conservation areas, but as a general rule of thumb, no, you do no require planning permission for a Juliet balcony.